Highland Park suspect legally purchased 5 guns despite worrying encounter with police

 The revelations have raised questions about Illinois state gun laws and how Crimo could have qualified for gun ownership a few months after local police notified state authorities in a "clear and present danger" report.

 In addition to the seven people killed in Monday's shooting, 38 others were wounded.
-Crimo has been charged with seven counts of murder.
+Crimo has been charged with seven counts of first-degree murder.
 Prosecutors say more charges are expected.
+No motive has been determined so far.

+"These are just the first of many charges that will be filed against Mr. Crimo.
+I want to emphasize that.
+There will be more charges," said Lake County State's Attorney Eric Rinehart.
+Prosecutors will ask that Crimo be held without the possibility of bail, he said.

 The suspect was able to buy guns despite a 'clear and present danger' report